Leadership Training Programs

 (Approximately 1.5 hrs)

-This is the fourth of four sessions related to building your leadership skills.
+This is the fourth of four sessions related to building your leadership training skills.
 The first three sessions were session #4 about building rapport, session #6 about reducing conflict, and session #8 about gaining cooperation from others.
 Once a leader gets good at these first three phases, the final step is to build both your own leadership skills and the leadership skills of those around you.
 This session offers seven (7) ways to build strong leaders throughout your organization.
 By attending this session, you can expect the following results:

 - Seven (7) ways to build strong leaders.